mendix/docs/content/en/docs/releasenotes/catalog/_index.md

 #### Improvement

-* We've made a few UI styling adjustments.
+* We made a few UI styling adjustments.

 ### September 12, 2024